crossminer/maracas/docs/detections.md

 ## Field More Accessible
 The field is more accessible than its previous version.
-Client types higding such fields will break if the visibility of their own declaration is lower than the API definition.
+Client types hidding such fields will break if the visibility of their own declaration is lower than the API definition.

 **Detection**